 The dominant vegetation growing in flow-way cells are shallow marsh and shrub swamp species, including species such as pickerelweed (Pontederia cordata), arrowhead (Sagittaria lancifolia), fireflag (Thalia geniculata), cattail (Typha sp.), while shrub swamp areas have primrose willow (Ludwigia peruviana) and some willow (Salix).

 As incoming lake water passes through the Marsh Flow-Way’s shallow cells, the emergent vegetation slows water velocity, causing suspended particles and algae containing phosphorus and other nutrients to settle out.
 These accumulated organic particles, along with decayed wetland vegetation, continuously form new sediments, which store the filtered nutrients.
 It takes water two to seven days to flow through the system.

 Like all ecologically engineered systems, the water quality treatment performance of the flow-way is seasonally variable.
 Typically, best performance is in cooler months (October through May), while performance is poorer during warm months (June through September).
-Over its lifespan, system performance has met initial predictions, but has predictably declined as the lake’s water quality has improved.
+Over its lifespan, system performance has met predictions, but nutrient removal has predictably declined as the lake’s water quality has improved.